nonocutt/Stratocumulus/README.md

 │   └── C++ export generated from the RNBO patch
 │
 ├── M4L/
-│   ├── Stratocumulus.amxd
-│   └── supporting Max/MSP & gen~ subpatchers
+│   └── Max for Live device implementations
 │
 ├── JUCE_implementation/
 │   └── JUCE-based plugin implementation using JIVE for UI